vitiral/fiction-civboot/README.md

 we can discuss.

-It should go without saying that the concept of a Civboot _itself_ is not licensed to Garrett Berg and is in the public domain at [civboot.org](http://civboot.org).
+It should go without saying that the concept of a Civboot _itself_ is not licensed to Rett Berg and is in the public domain at [civboot.org](http://civboot.org).